webbrouwer/eleventy-tailwindcss-starter/README.md

 # eleventy-tailwindcss-starter

-A starter repository showing how to build a website with the [Eleventy](https://www.11ty.dev) and [Tailwind CSS](https://tailwindcss.com).
+A starter repository showing how to build a website with [Eleventy](https://www.11ty.dev) and [Tailwind CSS](https://tailwindcss.com).

 ## Getting Started